WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Digikam/README.md

 # Digikam

-digikam: Professional Photo Management With The Power Of Open Source
+digiKam: Professional Photo Management with the Power of Open Source

 ---